Lincoln Versailles

-The Lincoln Versailles is a mid-size luxury sedan manufactured by Ford Motor Company and marketed by its Lincoln brand for model years 1977-1980 as a rebadged variant of the Ford Granada and Mercury Monarch.
-Replacing the Mercury Grand Monarch Ghia, the Versailles competed with the Cadillac Seville — and was noted as the first vehicle marketed in North America with clearcoat paint and halogen headlights.
+The Lincoln Versailles is a mid-size luxury sedan that was sold by Lincoln from the 1977 to 1980 model years.
+Taking its name from the French palace, the model line was the smallest vehicle ever marketed by the brand at the time, introduced as a competitor for the Cadillac Seville.
+The first Lincoln with exposed headlights since 1969, the model line was the first vehicle marketed in North America with clearcoat paint and halogen headlights.

-Deriving its nameplate from the French palace outside Paris, the Versailles was offered as a four-door sedan — as the final vehicle developed from the chassis architecture of the American Ford Falcon.
+Replacing the Mercury Grand Monarch Ghia, the Versailles was a variant of the Ford Granada and Mercury Monarch.
+Offered only as a four-door sedan, the model line marked the ultimate development of the chassis architecture of the American Ford Falcon.

-From 1977 to 1980, Ford manufactured the Versailles alongside the Granada and Monarch at Wayne Stamping & Assembly (Wayne, Michigan) and Mahwah Assembly (Mahwah, New Jersey), with production totaling 50,156.
+Ford manufactured the Versailles alongside the Granada and Monarch at Wayne Stamping & Assembly (Wayne, Michigan) and Mahwah Assembly (Mahwah, New Jersey), with production totaling 50,156.
+Though the model line was never directly replaced, Lincoln downsized its Continental for 1982, nearly matching the Versailles in size.

 Origin of name

+In the 1950s, Ford SAF marketed a Ford Versailles, which was a version of the Simca Vedette.

-In 1966, during the development of what would become the Continental Mark III, Ford researched suitabilitynameplates with potential consumers with Versailles placing third (after Mark VI and LeMarque)s.
-Though Ford ultimately sought to restart the chronology of the Mark series with Mark III, the company held onto the Versailles name, keeping it for the 1977 Lincoln Versailles.
+In 1966, during the development of what would become the Continental Mark III, Ford researched suitable nameplates with potential consumers with Versailles placing third (after Mark VI and LeMarque).
+Though Ford ultimately sought to restart the Mark series chronology with Mark III (succeeding the Continental Mark II), the company kept Versailles held for use, selecting it for its Cadillac Seville competitor (a car named after a Spanish province).